 27. Cures Colic

-For infants, small doses of fennel can work wonders when combatting colic.
+For infants, small doses of fennel can combat colic.
 Fennel tea has been used as a treatment for this condition for centuries and can even be passed from a breastfeeding mother to her child if she drinks it.

 28. Natural Arthritis Remedy